bluesky/community-call/README.md

 * 2022-10-20: Tanny Chavez (ALS) on Dash Apps
 * 2022-10-27: Tom Cobb (Diamond) on plans for hardware-triggered fly scanning on Ophyd 2.0
 * 2022-11-03: Roundtable discussion about GUI developments, current projects and planned directions
+* 2022-11-10: Simon Heybrook on Scipp for multi-dimensional labeled data

 ## Past Topics and Talks